marciopocebon/moip-challenge/README.md

     username: {YOUR_DB_USERNAME}
     password: {YOUR_DB_PASSWORD}
 ```
-If your port is 3306 and your db doesn't have password you can omit them
+If your port is 3306 and your database doesn't have password you can omit them

+## Continuous Integration and Test Coverage
+Test Coverage configured on CodeCov.
+Checkout the [test coverage here](https://codecov.io/gh/marioalvial/moip-challenge).

+Continuous Integration is configured on CircleCI.
+Checkout the [continuous integration here](https://circleci.com/gh/marioalvial/moip-challenge)

 ##  Testing